muhammadafzaal/Fine-tuning-Large-Language-Models-for-Entity-Recognition-Task/README.md

 ## Tasks

-1. Familiarize yourself with the dataset and the task
+1. Familiarize yourself with the MultiNERD Named Entity Recognition dataset
 2. Find a suitable LM model on HuggingFace Model Hub (https://huggingface.co/models).
 This can be a Large Language Model (LLM) or any type of Transformer-based Language Model
 3. Filter out the non-English examples of the dataset